 Dressing up in chocolate

-On our recent visit to D.C., Ronnie and I had two different but equally fun chocolate experiences: One, a swanky chocolate-themed lounge, and the other, an up-and-coming chocolatier.
+On our recent visit to D.C., Cacaopod and I had two different but equally fun chocolate experiences: One, a swanky chocolate-themed lounge, and the other, an up-and-coming chocolatier.

 Co Co.
 Sala in downtown D.C., combines a high-end lounge with a tasteful chocolate boutique.
 We had already tried chocolates from their boutique, which are very good, so we were keen on checking out the lounge.
 We met a pal there for dinner and dessert (of course!) one brisk winter evening.